Ruan-pysoft/ministdlib/README.md

 Lastly, I also used ChatGPT, mostly for idea generation and debugging.
-I wrote every line of code with my own two fingers (though I might've used some search-and-replace or copy-and paste), none of it is AI-generated, though ChatGPT has generated some code in the chat, and I have looked through a few if its examples, so might have used some of that code.
+I wrote every line of code with my own two fingers (though I might've used some search-and-replace or copy-and-paste);
+none of it is AI-generated,
+though ChatGPT has generated some code in the chat, and I have looked through a few if its examples, so I might have used some of that code.

 Regardless, you can view the chat [here](https://chatgpt.com/share/685b0e46-503c-8012-919d-b427104c1e9b).
 I'll probably update that link as time goes on